Television dominates South America's biggest media market. There are hundreds of TV networks and thousands of radio stations.

-Brazilian-made dramas and soaps - known as telenovelas - are aired around the world.
+Brazilian-made dramas and soaps - known as telenovelas - are shown around the world.
 Game shows and reality TV attract huge audiences.

-The constitution guarantees a free press and there is vigorous debate in the media about political and social matters.
+The constitution guarantees a free press and there is vigorous media debate about politics and social issues.

 - TV Band - commercial network operated by Grupo Bandeirantes